Mogadon (Nitrazepam)

 Primary Uses

-Mogadon is used to treat sleeping problems, also called insomnia.
+Mogadon is primarily used to manage insomnia.

 How It Works